Munir al-Ajlani: Family history and controversy

 The Ajlani family's origin goes back to the Ashraf of Saudi Arabia.
 Their descendants travelled and settled in Damascus at the time when Damascus was a center for knowledge.
-Dr Munir Al-Ajlani was born into this family of academic and material wealth.
+Dr Munir Al-Ajlani was born into a family of academic and material wealth.
 The Ajlani family became one of the most well-known and wealthiest families in Syria.

 Education

 Ajlani, born into an upper-class family that owned much land, followed in his family's footsteps.
 He studied at the University of Damascus then continued his studies in Paris where he earned his Phd from La Sorbonne University.
 Ajlani studied law and obtained a minor degree in literature and linguistics.